 14. There is no one right or wrong way to play the game

-For people on the spectrum, fear of failure is very common.
-Fear not, because D&D rules only serve as guidelines.
+For Autistic individuals, fear of failure can be a common issue.
+Fear not, because DnD rules only serve as guidelines.
 There is no one golden way to play it, and it is highly personalised.
 Furthermore, so called failures can have funny outcomes.
 For example, if I roll a one, instead of hitting the enemy, I could hit myself in the eye in a goofy way!
 Ouch!

 15. It is suitable for all genders

-If you would like to learn more about D&D and how it may help you or your Autistic child, you can read more about it at these links:
+If you would like to learn more about DnD and how it may help you or your Autistic child, you can read more about it at these links:

-How D&D can help Autistic children in a therapy setting:
+How DnD can help Autistic children in a therapy setting: